tbrlpld/wagtail-gatsby-blog-backend/README.md

 # Wagtail Gatsby Blog (Backend)

-Just a stupid update to test master protection
+Another change to test the protection.
+This time it should also apply to admins.

 ![example workflow file path](https://github.com/tbrlpld/wagtail-gatsby-blog-backend/workflows/Greet%20Everyone/badge.svg)